 Skip to Main Content

-This guide will help you look after your own books and papers.
-It will also explain how to get your books valued.
+This guide will help you look after your own books and papers and explain how to get your books valued.
+It also provides information and links to resources about preserving digital material.

 Conservation contacts